Unity-Technologies/ml-agents/docs/Migrating.md

 vector observations to be used simultaneously.

 ### Steps to Migrate
 - To upgrade your configuration files, an upgrade script has been provided.
-Run `python config/update_config.py -h` to see the script usage.
+Run `python -m mlagents.trainers.upgrade_config -h` to see the script usage.

   To do it manually, copy your `<BehaviorName>` sections from `trainer_config.yaml` into a separate trainer configuration file, under a `behaviors` section.
   The `default` section is no longer needed.
 This new file should be specific to your environment, and not contain